 - Work in non-partisan political organizations and campaigns

 - Service performed as a part of service-learning course, required internship or scholarship requirement that meets the guidelines above

 Activities NOT to be considered for TranServe

 - The participation in fundraising activities (e.g. car washes, walk-a-thons, and benefits)

 - Work at any organization where you obtain a wage or stipend (exemption: scholarships)

 - Work in partisan political campaigns and organizations

-The Ben M. Elrod Center for Family and Community is to provide community involvement and civic responsibility as integral elements of a liberal arts education.
+The mission of the Elrod Center is to provide community involvement and civic responsibility as integral elements of a liberal arts education.
 Therefore, the center encourages you to serve in all of the activities mentioned above.
-However, for purposes of recording service to the community on official university transcripts, the center interprets qualifying service experiences with these guidelines that originated from the national Campus Compact.
+However, for purposes of recording service to the community on official university transcripts, the center interprets qualifying service experiences with guidelines that originated from the national Campus Compact.